 What Affects the Cost of Water Damage?

-Still, you might be able to evaluate your phone to determine an estimate for water damage repair.
-Consider these factors that could affect the cost of repairing a cell phone with water damage:
+Still, you might be able to review your phone to estimate the cost of water damage repair.
+Think about these things that could affect the cost of repairing a cell phone with water damage:

 1. Severity of Damage